stjude/cis-x/README.md

 **cis-X** searches for activating regulatory variants in the tumor genome.

+Activating regular variants usually cause the cis-activation of target genes.
+To find cis-activated genes, allelic specific/imbalance expressions (ASE) and outlier high expression (OHE) signals are used.
+Variants in the same topologically associated domains with the candidates can then be searched, including structural variants (SV), copy number aberrations (CNA), and single nucleotide variations (SNV) and insertion/deletions (indel).

+A transcription factor binding analysis is also done, using motifs from HOCOMOCO v10 models.

+cis-X currently only works with hg19 (GRCh37).

 ## Installation

 Installation is simply unpacking the source to a working directory and adding